vsaldanyac/routenetwork/readme.md

 ## Planned Improvements
 For future releases, the following improvements are being considered:
 - **Hexagonal Architecture**: To further decouple application components and improve maintainability.
-- **Enhanced Filtering**: Implementing more accurate and efficient filtering mechanisms.
+- **Enhanced Filtering**: Implementing more accurate and efficient filtering mechanisms, providing Valid values.
 - **Spring Security**: Implementing JWT access token.
 - **Pageable**: Return a Page instead of raw entity json data to allow pagination to frontend.
+- **More accurate database definition**: Make a comprehensive definition of the database instead of leaving the JPA doing it.
 ---

 ## Dockerization